ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/background.md

 By providing a consistent set of tools and patterns, .NET Aspire streamlines the development process of cloud-native applications.
 It manages complex applications during the development phase without dealing with low-level implementation details. .NET Aspire easily connects to commonly-used services with standardized interfaces and configurations.
 There are also various templates and tooling to accelerate project setup and development cycles.

 In this Learning Path, you will learn how to create a .NET Aspire application, describe the project, and modify the code on a Windows on Arm development machine.
-You will then deploy the application firstly, to an AWS Arm-powered virtual machine, and secondly, to a GCP Arm-powered virtual machine.
+You will then deploy the application:

+* Firstly, to an AWS Arm-powered virtual machine.
+* Secondly, to a GCP Arm-powered virtual machine.